EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/jobs.md

 * nsh_tenant_gpu_desktop01
 * odp_tenant_gpu_desktop01
 * smartdf_tenant_gpu_desktop01
-* shs_sdf01 - as the SuperdomeFlex is a TRE-level, not safe haven-specific, back-end its short-name does not include 'tenant'.
+* shs_sdf01 - as the Superdome Flex is a TRE-level, not safe haven-specific, back-end its short-name does not include 'tenant'.

 On [job cards](#job-cards) on the [My Interactive Sessions](#my-interactive-sessions-page) page, described below, you will see the host IP addresses upon which the jobs are running.